miahanhnguyen/miahanhnguyen/README.md

-# Hi there 👋
+# Introducing me 👋

-I'm Mia, I'm a data enthusiast
+Hi, I'm Mia, I'm a data enthusiast

 ## About me 🌻:
 - 🧬 A molecular biology scientist who turns data into insights to solve problems and support decision-making